-If you’re headed to San Diego for Oceanside 70.3, race week is upon you!
+If you’re headed to San Diego for Ironman 70.3 Oceanside, race week is almost here!
 Doing a half-iron race in the near future?
 Keep this advice in mind for when the big week arrives.
-The key is to taper smart and remember that no matter what you do, you’re not going to gain any fitness this week.
-So sit back, try to relax and start getting into the racing mindset with this five-day countdown.
+The key is to taper smart and remember that you’re not going to gain any fitness over the next week, so avoid “panic training” with workouts that will deplete your glycogen stores and leave you feeling flat on race day.
+Sit back, try to relax and start getting into the racing mindset with this five-day countdown.

-Race Day (Saturday for Oceanside): Eat your breakfast as according to plan and keep sipping water or a sports drink until race start.
-Hershberg recommends setting up your transition area thoroughly, then leaving to find a quite spot away from all the other nervous athletes.
+Race Day (Saturday for Oceanside): Eat breakfast and keep sipping water or a sports drink until race start.
+If you are allowed to take your bike out of transition, Paterson recommends a 10–15 minute ride with 10×30-second race pace efforts followed by a 10-minute run with a few strides.
+If you can get in the water, do so, but if not, do some arm mobility work in your wetsuit or use stretch chords for a five-minute warm-up.
+No chords?
+She says even some pushups will help blood flow before the start.
+Hershberg recommends setting up your transition area thoroughly, then leaving to find a quiet spot away from all the other nervous athletes.
 “Visualize your entire race from beginning to end, seeing yourself execute a solid performance feeling strong and confident.” she says.

 GO GET ‘EM!